jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - this rationale, of individual defn, is like saying tigers are orange because they want to be, or that leopards have spots because it's in fashion. sexual selection can made birds colorful, but natural selection still approves it in the end....

+- we connect the biological realm with the technological. that is why our true nature is so important, we guide technology where to evolve next. our real-life pains are the thing technology will never feel....

-- ! every individual polar bear, is the unit of selection. and every polar bear depends on the ecosystem it which its member. it must find a way to do its job, and reciprocate, to earn the resources it needs to stay in the game.
+- ! every individual polar bear, is the unit of selection. and every polar bear depends on the ecosystem it which its member. it must find a way to do its job, and reciprocate, to earn the resources it needs to stay in the game. any other identity is unnatural.